Panasonic TZ100 vs Canon 1200D

 Feature comparison: Panasonic TZ100 vs Canon 1200D

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the TZ100 has an electronic viewfinder (1166k dots), while the 1200D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the TZ100 offers a wider field of view (100%) than the one in the 1200D (95%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the 1200D has a higher magnification (0.50x vs 0.46x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Panasonic TZ100, the Canon 1200D, and comparable cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The TZ100 has a touchscreen, while the 1200D has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.